MatJamesPartsCheck/Design-MD/partscheck-style-guide.md

 #### Confirm dialog

-Selecting a refused part raises the **standard modal** — `.mo` / `.md` / `.mhd` / `.emf`, 420px wide, `#f8fafc` header with a close ✕, Cancel and a primary action in the footer.
+Selecting a refused part raises the **standard modal** — `.mo` / `.md` / `.mhd` / `.emf`, 420px wide, `#f8fafc` header with a close ✕, and **Accept / Cancel** in the footer.
 It is not a bespoke alert box.

+**Cancel takes the primary treatment**, not Accept.
+The dialog warns that the insurer may not approve the part, so the safe path carries the emphasis.

 > **Title:** {Part type} parts not accepted
 > **Body:** This part type has been flagged as not acceptable by the insurer.
 It